Rochelle Frounfelker, ScD, MPH, MSSW

 null

 Rochelle Frounfelker is an assistant professor in the College of Health.
-She is a social epidemiologist who: uses mixed methods to investigate the life course impact of social and environmental adversities on psychiatric disorders among marginalized populations; implements new or adapted evidence-based interventions to reduce negative mental health outcomes; and assesses the effectiveness of interventions in clinical and community settings.
+She is a social epidemiologist who uses mixed methods to investigate the life course impact of social and environmental adversities on psychiatric disorders among marginalized populations; implements new or adapted evidence-based interventions to reduce negative mental health outcomes; and assesses the effectiveness of interventions in clinical and community settings.
 Her work is interdisciplinary and incorporates knowledge from the fields of epidemiology, cultural psychiatry, social work, child development, and aging.

 Education